Site Logo

 What began as a tool for healing became a path toward mastery.

-Today, I’m the founder and lead photographer of Emmages—a strategic event photography studio trusted by institutions including:
+Today, I’m the founder and principal photographer of Emmages — a strategic event photography studio trusted by institutions including:

-The Clinton Foundation, AnitaB.org, Bristol Myers Squibb, The Third Circuit Court of Appeals, and The Urban League of Philadelphia, among others.
+The Clinton Foundation, AnitaB.org, Bristol Myers Squibb, The Third Circuit Court of Appeals, and AFSCME, among others.

 I’ve been privileged to bring my lens to some of the most consequential moments:

-Clinton Global Initiative Annual Meeting — Capturing leaders like President Bill Clinton, Joe and Dr. Jill Biden, Prince Harry, Secretary Hillary Clinton, Bill Gates, and a host of global changemakers.
-This wasn’t just a high-profile gathering—it was a convergence of vision and action.
+Clinton Global Initiative Annual Meeting — Capturing leaders like President Bill Clinton, President Joe Biden and Dr. Jill Biden, Prince Harry, Secretary Hillary Clinton, Bill Gates, and a host of global changemakers.
+This wasn’t just a high-profile gathering — it was a convergence of vision and action.
 My goal was to go beyond portraits, translating each keynote and candid exchange into images that speak to purpose, partnership, and impact.

-Grace Hopper Celebration (AnitaB.org) — Documenting one of the largest gatherings of women and nonbinary technologists in the world.
-My work captured keynote moments, executive leadership, and the collective energy of thousands of attendees—visuals that were later selected for AnitaB.org’s 2025 campaign, a testament to how deeply they aligned with the organization’s evolving voice and mission.
+Grace Hopper Celebration (AnitaB.org) — Documenting one of the largest gatherings of women and nonbinary technologists in the world, with keynote appearances by Viola Davis, America Ferrera, and Angelica Ross.
+My work captured keynote moments, executive leadership, and the collective energy of thousands of attendees — visuals that were later selected for AnitaB.org’s 2025 campaign, a testament to how deeply they aligned with the organization’s evolving voice and mission.

-A Federal Judge’s Investiture Ceremony — Photographing the historic appointment of a U.S. District Judge, attended by Governor Josh Shapiro, U.S. Senators, and White House representatives.
-Select images were later requested by the Third Circuit Court of Appeals for archival preservation—an affirmation of the care, trust, and discretion required to capture history in the making.
+Judge Gail Weilheimer’s Investiture Ceremony — Photographed the rare and historic appointment of U.S. District Judge Gail Weilheimer, attended by Governor Josh Shapiro, U.S. Senators, and White House representatives.
+Select images were requested by the Third Circuit Court of Appeals for archival preservation, underscoring the trust and discretion required to capture this moment.

 These assignments have shaped my role as more than a photographer: I am a visual partner, trusted to interpret meaning, reflect intention, and create work that helps people and institutions feel both seen and understood.